brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 Postgres provides its transactional guarantees by carefully controlling data visibility.
 A deleted row isn't immediately deleted, it's flagged as invisible for any transaction beginning after the one which deleted it commits.
 Similarly, updated rows as inserted as new versions alongside their originals, so new transactions see new data, but older ones still see the data they started with originally.

-Vacuum is the critical background operation that does the cleaning up.
+Vacuum is the janitor that does the sweeping up.
 Without it running, deleted and outdated data would accumulate until they eventually bloated the table beyond usability.
 It's important that it runs quickly and regularly.

 Version 13 introduces [parallel vacuum](https://www.postgresql.org/message-id/E1itMsg-0005Kj-7h%40gemulon.postgresql.org) which does exactly what you think it does.
-Previously, vacuum was a sequential operation (still quite an efficient one).
+Previously, vacuum was a sequential operation (quite a fast/efficient one).
 Now, its work can be broken up across multiple workers to be run in parallel, with the predictable result of an overall faster runtime.
-Parallel vacuum reuses Postgres' home-grown parallel worker framework which was already in place to support parallel queries (aggregates, joins, sorts, and scans) and the parallel index builds introduced in 11.
+Parallel vacuum plugs into Postgres' home-grown parallel worker framework which was already in place to support parallel queries (aggregates, joins, sorts, and scans) and the parallel index builds introduced in 11.

 There is overhead to spinning up workers, so like many things in an SQL database, Postgres uses a variety of heuristics to be smart about it.
 Indexes which are too small don't participate in parallel vacuum, with the idea being that its startup overhead would be more costly than just vacuuming sequentially.
 A number of workers equal to the number of indexes on the table are spun up, topping out at a preset maximum (default 8).

-That all means that the performance gain will depend a lot on the specific circumstances.
+Performance gain will depend a lot on specific circumstances.
 Small tables will see none.
-But the addition of even one extra parallel worker will cut vacuum time almost by half because the work parallelizes so well.
-There's obvious diminishing returns, but a realistic table that's large, with many indexes, and a lot of row churn could expect to have its vacuum times slashed by three quarters.
+But in a larger table, even the addition of one extra parallel worker will cut vacuum time almost by half because the work parallelizes so well.
+There's obvious diminishing returns, but a realistic table that's large, with many indexes, and a lot of row churn could reasonably expect to have its vacuum times slashed by up to three quarters.

 ### UUIDs included (#uuids)